koenswinkelswfw/whofundswho/README.md

 7. **Configure the Extension:**
    - Upon installation, the Options page will open automatically.
-   - Choose your preferred settings as described on the Options page.
+   - Choose your preferred settings as described on the Options page itself.

 ## Usage